libp2p/observer-toolkit/README.md

 #### Upload a file

 Just like the pre-made samples, it's possible to upload your own dataset.
-Compatible datasets can be exported using the ui's "Export data" button, and mock data files can be generated using the command `npm run mock-file` with optional flags below.
+Compatible datasets can be exported using the UI's "Export data" button, and mock data files can be generated using the command `npm run mock-file` with optional flags below.

 #### Live connection

 To get live introspection data streaming into the UI, enter the websockets address of a LibP2P introspection server.

 For example, if a LibP2P node is running an introspection server under `introspect` on local port 12345, connect to `ws://localhost:12345/introspect`.